Sign up for the launch annoucement of our upcoming Lean training course:

 - Pierson Boards – Wastes Eliminated: Waiting, Over Processing, Misused Brainpower

 ERP’s, MRP’s, CIS’s are great but only when the data is correct, the software isn’t buggy and works on all platforms, when employees are properly trained, and when everyone has access and embraces the technology.
 I had personal experience with the failures of these systems and wanted a more simple approach.
 Our production boards (later officially named as Pierson Boards on the Business of Machining podcast) were inspired by Scrum Boards and custom tailored to our specific needs.
-They are printed on 24″ x 36″ paper by any local printhouse and magnetically attached to 24″ x 48″ sheets of .020″ galvanized sheets.
+They are printed on 24″ x 36″ paper by any local printhouse and magnetically attached to 24″ x 48″ sheets of .020″ galvanized sheetmetal.
 Here are walk throughs of how they work:

 - Kaizen Foam – Wastes Eliminated: Wasted Motion, Excess Inventory (You only need to buy 1 tool if you always know where it’s at)